electricitymaps/electricitymaps-contrib/README.md

 python -m unittest discover parsers/test/
 ```

-Many of the tests require API keys of the data or web service providers and will therefore fail with an error message like

-> Exception: No ENTSOE_TOKEN found!
-Please add it into secrets.env!

-In such cases, please browse the website related to the provider and get the API key.
-(For ENTSO-E this process doesn't take 5 minutes: https://opendata.reseaux-energies.fr/signup/) As soon as you got hold of the API key, make it an environment variable.
-This fixes the error message.

 For more info, check out the [example parser](https://github.com/tmrowco/electricitymap-contrib/tree/master/parsers/example.py) or browse existing [parsers](https://github.com/tmrowco/electricitymap-contrib/tree/master/parsers).

 ### Generating a new map